 Being able to pay for attending college is no easy task.
 Located in the Seay Building, the Office of Financial Aid offers assistance to you and your parents to ensure that you have the financial resources to focus on your education.

-The LDT-C Endorsement is an 8 course 24 credit sequence of courses designed to provide candidates with the ability to diagnose and correct learning disabilities.
+The Learning Disability Teacher Consultant Endorsement is an 8 course 24 credit sequence of courses designed to provide candidates with the ability to diagnose and correct learning disabilities.
 The program culminates with a 100-hour practicum in which candidates diagnose and create a remediation plan that supports the students in working toward their full potential.

 In this program, you will learn to: